veithen/veithen.github.io/_posts/2010-03-27-how-to-connect-jconsole-to-was-7.md

 disqus: true
 description: >
  This article describes how to connect JConsole (on Windows) to WAS 7.0.
+updated: 2016-11-15
+---

+**Update:** To make your life easier you may want to use the [VisualWAS plugin](https://github.com/veithen/visualwas) for VisualVM instead of trying to connect JConsole to WebSphere as described in this post.
+VisualVM supports all the features that JConsole has, and the VisualWAS plugin makes it very easy to connect VisualVM to WebSphere.
+The VisualWAS project also provides an extension for WebSphere that makes the platform MXBeans available in WebSphere's MBean server, so that memory, CPU and GC information can be visualized.

 ---

 It's a bit tricky, but it's perfectly possible to connect (Sun's) JConsole to a remote WAS7 instance